-2. Risk spreading
+3. Risk spreading

-The following investment limits and investment guidelines apply to the investment of the fund's assets held in the individual sub-funds.
+The following investment limits and investment guidelines apply to the investment of the Investment Company's assets held in the individual sub-funds.
 Differing investment limits may be set for individual sub-funds.
-In this respect we refer to the information in the special section of the Sales Prospectus below.
+In this respect we refer to the information in the special section of this Sales Prospectus below.

-A. Investments
+3.1 Investments